grallucas/maic/content/Learning_Resources-how-to-use-rosie.md

 3. Use the command jernel to start a jupyter server.
 4. Connect an open Jupyter notebook to your server.

-Ask eboard if you have any questions.
+Ask the eboard if you have any questions.
 We are happy to help.